omarieclaire/clojure-scala-cantrips/README.md

 ## Prerequisites

 The source code of all of the examples below can be found in the [`src` directory](src).
-In order to see the Java api of the Scala structure you can run;
+In order to see the Java interface produced by the Scala code of an example you can run;
 ```make
 make show-{{example-name}}
 ```

-In order to execute the Clojure code that consumes the Scala api you can run;
+In order to execute the Clojure code that uses this Java interface you can run;
 ```make
 make run-{{example-name}}
 ```